-National news coverage on Data Breaches tend to happen in case of what is referred in Cybersecurity as a Catastrophic or Mega Breach i.e. more than 100,000 compromised records.
-Unfortunately, Data Breaches do not only happen in big-corporates but in all type of organizations, with often disastrous consequences.
+National news coverage on data breaches tend to happen in case of what is referred in Cyber security as a Catastrophic or Mega Breach i.e. more than 100,000 compromised records.
+Unfortunately, data breaches do not only happen in big corporations but in all type of organizations, with often disastrous consequences.

-In their yearly data breach report, Ponemon Institute/IBM surveyed 500+ organizations having experienced a Data Breach between Feb 2019 and April 2020, in 17 countries, including 26 organizations in Canada.
+In their yearly data breach report, Ponemon Institute/IBM surveyed over 500 organizations having experienced a data breach between February 2019 and April 2020, in 17 countries, including 26 organizations in Canada.

-The study uses Activity Base Costing to estimate the total cost of a Data Breach by accounting for all internal time spent in dealing with the data breach, external spent, and lost business opportunities.
+The study uses activity base costing to estimate the total cost of a data breach by accounting for all internal time spent in dealing with the data breach, external expenditures, and lost business opportunities.

-In 2020, Data Breaches in Canada cost in average CAD 6.3 million, an increase of 6.5% from the year before.
+In 2020, data breaches in Canada cost on average $6.3 million, an increase of 6.5% from the year before.

-Their cost vs income disproportionally impacted smaller organizations with an average cost of CAD 3.87 million for organizations with less than 500 employees vs CAD +7 million for organizations with more than 5,000 employees.
+Their cost versus income disproportionally impacted smaller organizations with an average cost of $3.87 million for organizations with less than 500 employees versus over $7 million for organizations with more than 5,000 employees.

-The human factor remains one of the main cause of Data Breaches with 44% of cases.
+The human factor remains one of the main cause of data breaches with 44% of cases being impacted.

 IT related errors represent 46% of all root causes, being the exploitation of a miss-configured cloud environment (8%) to the more general category of system glitches (35%).

-Addressing these root causes requires a higher investment and the drafting of a comprehensive Cyber Security strategy, it may also require an important aspect of change management to modify IT business practices, including the automation of the security management.
+Addressing these root causes requires a higher investment and the drafting of a comprehensive cyber security strategy, it may also require an important aspect of change management to modify IT business practices, including the automation of security management.

-As to achieve a proactive vs reactive stance towards emerging cybersecurity risks, organizations can benefit by moving towards a zero-thrust, defensive architecture design.
+To achieve a proactive versus reactive stance towards emerging cyber security risks, organizations can benefit by moving towards a zero-thrust, defensive architecture design.
 Implementing these types of changes can deliver higher resilience and lower running costs.

 Data shows that 7% of all Data Breaches happened through a vulnerability in a Third-Party software and another 3% from a malicious insider.

-The later is probably one of the most difficult to protect against, identify and contain.
-However, the reliance on a Zero-Trust design where no one person can extract a full data set is one of the potentially only way to mitigate the risk.
+The later is probably one of the most difficult to protect against, identify, and contain.
+However, the reliance on a zero-trust design where no one person can extract a full data set is one of the potentially only ways to mitigate the risk.

-Unfortunately, the increase in cloud based third party vendors software’s has the potential to increase an organization exposure to Data Breaches originating from elements not within their control.
-A careful third-party software vetting process, contracting clauses and insurance requirements need to be put in place to limit and mitigate this remaining risk.
+Unfortunately, the increase in cloud based third-party vendor software has the potential to increase an organization's exposure to data breaches originating from elements not within their control.
+A careful third-party software vetting process, contracting clauses, and insurance requirements need to be put in place to limit and mitigate these remaining risks.

-While often not reported by news outlets, Data Breaches happen in small-medium enterprises, with a disproportionate cost vs income in smaller organizations.
+While often not reported by news outlets, data breaches happen in small-medium enterprises, with a disproportionate cost versus income in smaller organizations.

-Cloud migration and remote staff do result in a documented increase in expected Data Breaches occurrence and cost.
+Cloud migration and remote staff do result in an expected increase in data breaches.

 Where we can help: